hsemple/pythongis_tutorials/docs/source/object_oriented_programming.rst

 OOP is a programming methodology or paradigm in which programs are designed using objects.
 Objects are named features or elements of the program that carry out specfic tasks.
 Objects may interact with each other in specified ways as they to carry out their tasks.

-The first step in object oriented programming is to identify all the objects a programmer would like to manipulate in his/her program and how they relate to each other, an exercise often known as data modeling.
-Once objects are identified, they are generalized or categorized as classes.
+The first step in understanding an object oriented program is to identify the main objects in the program and how they relate to each other.
+This information is typically contained in a class diagram, or it may appear as simple descriptions in the program documentation.
+Once objects are identified, they can be manipulated based on the published methods provided in the program documentation.

+If a person is writing an object-oriented program, the approach is basically the same.
+They must define all the objects that will appear in the program and then group them into classes.
+They must also identify relationships and responsibilities of the different objects, and also identify attributes (Data) and operations (methods) for each object.
+This process is called object modeling.
+Once this process is completed, then code can be written to implement the ideas in the program.
+Below, we go into further details about basic concepts in object oriented programming.